 MOD EUR/9A21A9/3

 9.2 Amendments to the information sent in accordance with the provisions of No. 9.1 shall also be sent to the Bureau as soon as they become available.
-The use of an additional frequency band or modification of the orbital location by more than ±6° for a space station using the geostationary-satellite orbit will require the application of the advance publication procedure for this band or orbital location, as appropriate.
-Furthermore, where coordination is not required by Section II of Article 9, the modification of the reference body or the modification of the direction of transmission for a space station using a non-geostationary-satellite orbit will require the application of the advance publication procedure.
-(WRC-12)
+The use of an additional frequency band, modification of the orbital location by more than ±6° for a space station using the geostationary-satellite orbit, the modification of the reference body or the modification of the direction of transmission for a space station using a non-geostationary-satellite orbit requires the application of the advance publication procedure.
+(WRC-15)

 Reasons: Consequential to the modification of No. 9.1.